Last updated on February 24th, 2023

 - Return Payment Penalty Fee: Up to $20

-- Live or work in Colorado, Texas or Utah, or qualify for membership through employment/association
+- You live or work in Colorado, Texas or Utah, or qualify for membership through employment/association

-- Are interested in transferring over one or more large balances
+- You're interested in transferring over one or more large balances

-- Want a card with low fees all around, including those for foreign transactions and cash advances
+- You want a card with low fees all around, including those for foreign transactions and cash advances

-- Tend to maintain a balance, but always make at least the minimum payment each month
+- You tend to maintain a balance, but always make at least the minimum payment each month

 Security Service Power Mastercard® Review

 The Security Service Federal Credit Union Power Card from Mastercard is neither flashy nor bursting with rewards.
 Instead, the value of this card lies in the fact that it puts some financial power back in your hands through stripped down fees and interest rates.
 The result is a credit card that’s more budget-friendly than most other offers.
 Rather than punishing you for carrying balances, it takes some of the pressure off managing your monthly finances, so emergency expenses won’t feel like the end of the world.
 Moreover, these low rates make it effective for paying down debt and building up credit.

 Security Service Credit Union’s Lowest Personal Rates

 With the average APR for credit cards hovering between 15% and 18%, the Security Service Power Mastercard will likely feel like a breath of fresh air.
 The best rate you can get with it sits several percentage points lower than the average rate, meaning carrying a balance won’t necessarily break the bank.
 Of course, the exact rate you get will depend on your credit score and the current Prime Rate.
 Yet even if your credit can use some work, the purchase APR for this card caps at around an average rate.
 This can make it a helpful tool for rebuilding credit, as well as maintaining a budget.